 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Stover is worth considering.

-As is often the case in a small city, Stover doesn't have a public transportation system that people use for their commute.
+Stover is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Stover are slightly less educated than the national average of 21.84% for the average city or town: 13.03% of adults in Stover have a bachelor's degree or advanced degree
+The percentage of adults in Stover with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.03% of adults in Stover have a bachelor's degree or advanced degree.

 The per capita income in Stover in 2022 was $25,100, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $100,400 for a family of four.
 However, Stover contains both very wealthy and poor people as well.